Massive wave propagation near null infinity: The octagonal compactification

 For (conormal) symbols $a$ on ${}^{\mathrm{de,sc}}\overline{T}^* \bbR^{d+1}_2$ of sufficiently low order, we can define an element $\operatorname{Op}(a)$ of $\Psi_{\mathrm{de,sc}}(\bbR^{d+1}_2)$ via its Schwartz kernel,

 given by

 where $\chi \in C^\infty((\bbR^{d+1}_2)^2_{\mathrm{b}})$ is identically equal to $1$ near the diagonal of the b-double space

 and identically $0$ near boundary faces disjoint from the diagonal.
 Here, $x_{\mathrm{L}} = (\varrho_{\mathrm{nf}},\varrho_{\mathrm{Of}},\bmtheta)$ and $x_{\mathrm{R}} = (\varrho_{\mathrm{nf}}',\varrho_{\mathrm{Of}}',\bmtheta')$.
 The choice of sign in the exponent in \cref{eq:misc_112} is to be fixed as a convention.
-Actually, in order to establish the basic properties of the calculus, it is useful to introduce spaces of symbols which depend on both $x_{\mathrm{L}}$ and $x_{\mathrm{R}}$, these being quantized in the same manner.
-In either case, these definitions are extended to symbols of arbitrary order using slightly modified versions of the standard estimates for oscillatory integrals.
-The initial restriction to $a$ of sufficiently low order (meaning, sufficiently decaying) is to guarantee that the integral above converges, but standard estimates show this restriction to be unnecessary.
-For each $m,s,\varsigma \in \bbR$ and (compactly supported)
+Actually, in order to establish the basic properties of the calculus, it is useful to introduce spaces of symbols (``two-sided symbols'') which depend on both $x_{\mathrm{L}}$ and $x_{\mathrm{R}}$, these being quantized in the same manner.
+These definitions are extended to symbols of arbitrary order using slightly modified versions of the standard estimates for oscillatory integrals.
+The initial restriction to $a$ of sufficiently good order is to guarantee that the integral above converges, but standard estimates show this restriction to be unnecessary.